Skip to main content

 For fatty cuts like kalbi or harami, try robust junmai.

 Junmai’s body matches meat’s richness.
 Acidity refreshes the palate—you keep eating.
+Room temperature for sauced yakiniku; chill it slightly for cuts eaten with salt or lemon to cut the fat harder.

 Steak × Yamahai/Kimoto